In Kenya, doctors are force-sterilizing HIV-positive women—in some cases, without their knowledge.

 I asked Ruth and Priscka if they had experienced any physical side effects.
 They said the surgery had wreaked havoc on their bodies such that it prevented them from engaging in almost any kind of work available to women living in the slums of Nairobi.

 Ruth was trying to scrimp by cleaning clothes, but she had one major handicap: since her “TL,” as she referred to it, she could no longer climb stairs, which meant she could only work in one-story homes.
 Priscka, too, suffered from crippling backaches and nausea.
 She worked, when she could, for a volunteer organization helping people with disabilities, in exchange for food when she had none to give her children.
-Otherwise, at 31, she was entirely dependent on her mother.
+Otherwise, at thirty-one, she was entirely dependent on her mother.

 This pain has puzzled doctors and advocates.
 According to Beatrice Kirubi, a Kenyan doctor with Doctors Without Borders (known by its French acronym MSF), this surgery is a minor procedure that should not have any serious side effects.
-Carol Odada, a program officer for Woman Fighting Aids In Kenya, explained that there was no conclusive evidence linking Ruth and Priscka’s surgeries to their present physical state.
+Carol Odada, a program officer for Women Fighting Aids In Kenya, explained that there was no conclusive evidence linking Ruth and Priscka’s surgeries to their present physical state.
 Odada doesn’t understand why the side effects of the surgery were so severe in the cases of the women included in the AGMI report, which she helped compile.
 She said she had never heard of consensual operations having such repercussions.

 Nonetheless, ten of the women in the report testified to having symptoms similar to Ruth and Priscka’s.
 The complaints included lower abdominal pains, the inability to walk long distances or lift heavy objects, irregular menstrual cycles, and in one case, incontinence.
 One woman said in the report that her stomach had swollen permanently after the surgery to such an extent that people frequently mistook her for pregnant.
 But linking those symptoms conclusively to the tubal ligation was difficult to do, Odada said.
 Several of the women, including Ruth, have been refused access to their medical files.